vukrosic/analysis-of-optimizers/experiments/exp9_muon_vs_adam/THESIS.md

 This thesis makes the following contributions:

-1. **Comprehensive Empirical Study**: We conduct 45+ systematic experiments exploring the hyperparameter spaces of both Muon and Adam optimizers, providing one of the most extensive comparisons to date.
+1. **Comprehensive Empirical Study**: This study conducts 45+ systematic experiments exploring the hyperparameter spaces of both Muon and Adam optimizers, providing one of the most extensive comparisons to date.

-2. **Fair Comparison Methodology**: Unlike prior work that may compare default configurations, we optimize both optimizers independently to ensure fair comparison.
+2. **Fair Comparison Methodology**: Unlike prior work that may compare default configurations, both optimizers are optimized independently to ensure fair comparison.

-3. **Optimization Dynamics Analysis**: We identify fundamental differences in how Muon and Adam optimize neural networks, including learning rate requirements, schedule preferences, and warmup behavior.
+3. **Optimization Dynamics Analysis**: Fundamental differences in how Muon and Adam optimize neural networks are identified, including learning rate requirements, schedule preferences, and warmup behavior.

-4. **Practical Guidelines**: We provide concrete, actionable recommendations for practitioners, including optimal hyperparameters and efficiency improvements.
+4. **Practical Guidelines**: Concrete, actionable recommendations are provided for practitioners, including optimal hyperparameters and efficiency improvements.

-5. **MoE-Specific Insights**: We contribute to the understanding of optimizer behavior in the context of sparse MoE models.
+5. **MoE-Specific Insights**: This work contributes to the understanding of optimizer behavior in the context of sparse MoE models.

-6. **Open-Source Implementation**: We release all experimental code, configurations, and results for reproducibility.
+6. **Open-Source Implementation**: All experimental code, configurations, and results are released for reproducibility.

 ### 1.4 Thesis Organization

 The remainder of this thesis is organized as follows: Chapter 2 reviews related work on optimization algorithms, MoE models, and hyperparameter tuning.
-Chapter 3 describes our methodology, including the experimental framework and evaluation metrics.
+Chapter 3 describes the methodology, including the experimental framework and evaluation metrics.
 Chapter 4 details the experimental setup, model architecture, and training configuration.
-Chapter 5 presents our results, including learning rate sweeps, ablation studies, and performance comparisons.
+Chapter 5 presents the results, including learning rate sweeps, ablation studies, and performance comparisons.
 Chapter 6 provides analysis and discussion of the findings.
 Chapter 7 concludes and outlines future work.

 ---